DeuxHuitHuit/node-tosr0x-cli/README.md

   -p, --port        The usb port uri to use.
 Leave empty to use port scan -n, --relayCount  The number of relays on the board                      [default: 2] -v, --verbose     Enables verbose mode (for debug only)

+Valid commands (cmd) are: on, off, state, temp, version, voltage
 ```

 ## Credits